itswin/Kore-2022/README.md

 - [Bovard](https://www.kaggle.com/bovard), for posting the competition on the Battlecode discord, as I probably wouldn't have found it otherwise.
 - [kirderf](https://www.kaggle.com/kirderf) and [Jarosław Bogusz](https://www.kaggle.com/jaroslawbogusz) for their local evaluation and replay scripts respectively.

-I'm new to Kaggle and a Battlecoder by heart, so I'm not much of an ML person myself and took a rules-based approach to this competition.
+I'm a Battlecoder by heart and new to Kaggle, so I took a rules-based approach to this competition.
 If you don't know what [Battlecode](https://battlecode.org/) is, definitely check out Stone Tao's survey of AI programming challenges [here](https://www.stoneztao.com/blog/posts/ai-challenge-survey/).
 But, in short, it's another AI real-time-strategy game that I treat like a full time job in the (seemingly short) month that it runs.

 ## Overview
 At a high level, I followed the same basic decision sequence layed out in aDg4b's Beta solution.
 Here's an overview of my bot and my thoughts throughout the competition.
 Where I can, I'll try to give some reasoning behind some of the decisions I made, or talk about things that I tried but didn't end up working out for me.